Davsatu313/WtGtL/README.md

-#Where to go to live
+1.Where to go to live

 2.keywords: transportation convenience, ubication, study